jererobles/mesh-ai/README.md

 # The New ~Bing~ Everything

-A simple implementation of the ChatGPT API in an attempt to replicate the "new Bing" in an extensible manner.
+A simple implementation of the ChatGPT API in an attempt to replicate the "new Bing" in an open source and (hopefully) extensible way.

 Read the [blogpost here](https://blog.jererobles.me/b/6F9D6A3A-A8A7-4E47-8CDB-1FFD0C3A1D85/The-new-everything).